 Note: If you created any custom tags or filter sets for your project's issue template, you must first commit them to Fortify Software Security Center before you upload the project so that information is also uploaded.
-See "Committing Custom Tags to Fortify Software Security Center" on page 88 and "Committing Filter Sets and Folders" on page 90 for more information.
+See "Committing Custom Tags to Fortify Software Security Center" on page 90 and "Committing Filter Sets and Folders" on page 93 for more information.

-Note: By default, Micro Focus Fortify Software Security Center ignores uploaded scans performed in quick scan mode.
+Note: By default, Micro Focus Fortify Software Security Center does not allow you to upload scans performed in quick scan mode.
 However, you can configure your Fortify Software Security Center application version so that uploaded audit projects scanned in quick scan mode are processed.
 For more information, see analysis results processing rules in the Micro Focus Fortify Software Security Center User Guide.